On behalf of APQC and Medstory, two workshops were organized for individuals in the pharmaceuticals and biotechnology industries.

 Success.
 St. Louis, May, 2005.

-a discussion of the pillars on which sustainable KM programs are built:
+The focus for the second workshop was a discussion of the pillars on which sustainable KM programs are built:

 - maintaining business focus with senior management,